 In California she has performed with Festival Opera, Sierra Summer Festival, Left Coast Chamber Ensemble and has also worked with Sacramento Opera.
-She is currently Music Director of the Diablo Symphony Orchestra, principal conductor of the Empyrean Ensemble and Director of the Early Music Ensemble at UC Davis.
+She is currently music director of the Diablo Symphony Orchestra and principal conductor of the Empyrean Ensemble.

 Matilda studied at the University of Cambridge, the Royal Academy of Music in London, and the Eastman School of Music, and also as a conducting fellow at the Aspen Music Festival.
-She had the privilege of having wonderful conducting mentors, including Martyn Brabbins, Neil Varon, Michael Morgan, David Zinman Kurt Masur, Sir Colin Davis and Ingo Metzmacher.
+She’s had the privilege of having wonderful conducting mentors, including Martyn Brabbins, Neil Varon, Michael Morgan, David Zinman, Kurt Masur, Sir Colin Davis, and Ingo Metzmacher.
 She holds awards from the Conductors’ Guild of America and the League of American Orchestras.